 You may be surprised to learn that your newborn has a 2–3cm stump of umbilical cord remaining on their tummy, often secured by a plastic clamp or tie.
 It has no nerve endings, so your baby can’t feel a thing, and all you need to do is to keep it clean for a week or so until it drops off.
 Don’t feel tempted to pull it off; let it come away naturally.
 Your midwife or health visitor will check the stump regularly for infection, but talk to them if you have any concerns.

 Picking up and holding a newborn can be quite daunting at first.
 They’re so precious and tiny.
 The main thing to remember is to support your baby’s head at all times.
-Apart from that it’s about finding a way that’s comfortable for both of you.
-Why not try these common holds10?
+Apart from

 Back of neck, head and spine are all supported by the arm and wide-open hand.
 The other hand supports the bottom.